Skip to main content

 Leah Platt Boustan Profile.jpg

-Leah Boustan is a professor of economics at Princeton University.
+Leah Boustan is a Professor of Economics and Director of the Economic History Program at Yale University.
 Her research focuses on issues at the intersection of labor economics and economic history, particularly the consequences of the Great Black Migration after WWII.
 She has been an NBER affiliate since 2007.

 collins